 Water Is the Source of Life

 Water-related illnesses are the world's leading cause of sickness and death, daily taking the lives of some 6,000 people—most of whom are children under five.
-Through our Clean Water & Sanitation Program, EMW provides a sustainable water supply to communities and ensures that the local people are fully invested in the project.
-To maximize the health benefits, EMW incorporates a hygiene and sanitation training component to address the need for improved sanitation, another critical public health issue.
+Through our Clean Water & Sanitation program, EMW provides a sustainable water supply to rural communities through the construction of school and village water systems and ensures that local people are fully invested in the project.
+Our Community Hygiene Output-Based Aid (CHOBA) program promotes latrine construction and improved sanitation practices in rural communities in Vietnam and Cambodia.

 For more information about EMW please see our contact page